We're an affiliate

 Having hinted at one of the reasons that make puppies chew wood, other reasons can make your dog cherish this behavior which has now transformed into a habit.

-5 Reasons Why Dogs Chew on Woods.
+5 Reasons Why Dogs Chew On Wood

 As I mentioned earlier, puppies will tend to chew on wood when they have budding teeth because they are trying to relieve the pain from gums during this stage.

 As part of exploring new things, young dogs will also sniff and lick a lot.
 Within the first three weeks, a puppy will have started growing some teeth and at the end of four months, he will have completed the teething process.

 If you have the habit of leaving your dog lonely for long hours, then he can interact with other things in your house including chewing on furniture.
 A bored dog can do even more disastrous things including escaping to the nearest field to chase birds.

 Always be mindful of how long you intend to leave your dog alone in the house.
-If you don’t have any family members within your house, you can consider getting the pet sitting or dog walking services near you.
+If you don’t have any family members within your house, you can consider getting pet sitting or dog walking services near you.

 If you have been staying with your dog for say, ten hours a day then you abruptly change it to two hours a day, this can be a cause for separation anxiety in dogs.

 Your dog will chew on the furniture as he tries to cope and alleviate the stress of your absence.
 Please observe when your dog appears to suffer from severe anxiety and stress and visit a vet for this case.

 Sometimes, your dog might have learned how to play with woods by your actions of throwing a stick at him whenever you are playing together.

 In this way, your dog has learned that sticks and wood are the only interesting tools of engagement during playtime.

-5. In rare circumstances, your dog might be chewing on wood because of a medical condition known as Pica where he is fond of chewing and eating items that have no nutritional value.
+In rare circumstances, your dog might be chewing on wood because of a medical condition known as Pica where he is fond of chewing and eating items that have no nutritional value.
 This condition can also arise in other pets and human beings.

 Despite the reasons that make your fur baby have this habit, there are some proven measures you can take to stop dogs from chewing on wood.

-5 Tips on How to Stop A Dog from Chewing on Wood
+5 Tips on How to Stop A Dog From Chewing on Wood

-1. The first thing you would want to do is keep the delicate wooden items in a place where your dog will not easily find.
-Here there is a challenge when you are dealing with an adult dog because he can jump higher to get hold of something.
+1. The first thing you would want to do is keep the delicate wooden items in a place where your dog will not easily find them.

 You will need to figure out a confined place where you can securely keep your item.
 For example, if your dog tampers with the flower pot, you can decide to hang the pot on the ceiling of your house.

 Most chew bones have a pleasant scent to dogs that make them play with them for long and your dog will also start to realize that there are other more pleasant items to play with.

 Aside from that, your dog also gets beneficial values when playing with a chew bone.
 Some chew bones can remove plaque from your dog’s teeth hence keeping his mouth clean with sparkling teeth.

 3. Clean your Yard regularly.
-You need to visit your yard where your dog finds time to spend outdoor moments and remove every lying stick, wood chippings, or pieces of logs that your dog can easily pick up.
+You need to visit your yard where your dog finds time to spend outdoor moments and remove every lying stick, wood chippings, or piece of logs that your dog can easily pick up.

 If you have a pile of firewood somewhere, you can cover it properly with a bag ensuring that your dog will not have easy access to it.

-When you give your dog too much space to go, he might be indiscipline and tend to play and chew with anything that comes his way, after all, he sees a very huge house.
+When you give your dog too much space to go, he might be undisciplined and tend to play and chew with anything that comes his way, after all, he sees a very huge house.

 This step should not be taken literally in the sense that you now put your dog as a slave.
 Having your dog under control will come as a result of consistent training where the dog will know the most important things that he should not play and destroy.

 5. You need to spend enough time with your dog to discourage him from chewing out of boredom.
 You can have common playing times and regular outdoor walks.

-At this point, make use of safe toys and treats.
+At this point, make use of toys and treats.
 You also need to ensure that you have got the right toy for your dog’s age.
 Monitor your dog’s toys regularly and check for cracks and dents.

-3 Further Steps to Take If Your Dog Continues Eating Wood
+3 Further Steps To Take If Your Dog Continues Eating Wood

 At this point, it is important to know that your dog is chewing on wood because he has developed the habit.

 You can take the following further measures to correct this habit.

 1. Spray your vulnerable wooden items with bitter dog repellant spray.
 Make sure that the spray you are using in this procedure is non-hazardous to dogs and other pets within your household.

 Do not go for one that can be used for dogs only while it chokes your cat completely.
 You can use this spray to train your dogs on the things he should avoid and the ones he is free to play with.

 2. Apply the use of negative reinforcement to stop your dog from chewing wood.
 When your dog approaches a wood to chew, you can create noise to frighten the dog followed by a definite NO!

 3. Reward your dog with treats for a positive behavior change.
 Do not ignore the little milestone your dog does when recovering from the chewing habit.

 If your dog is completely out of control in this behavior, you can now seek the services of a trainer to carry out specialized training on your dog.

-What Not to Do
+What Not To Do